Assef Mansion (House of the Kurds): The Largest Ethnographic Museum of Iranian Ethnic Groups

 Water Distribution Room

-Since the water used in the mansion was supplied by a qanat system in western Sanandaj, a room was constructed next to the entrance corridor and became known as the “Water Distribution Room.”
-This room was used to regulate and properly divide the water throughout the building.
+Because the mansion’s water supply was sourced from a qanat system located in western Sanandaj, a dedicated room was built next to the entrance corridor, known as the Water Distribution Room.
+This room was used to regulate and distribute water evenly throughout the complex.

-Conversion of the Assef Mansion into the House of the Kurds
+Conversion into the House of the Kurds

 Name Assef Mansion (House of the Kurds): The Largest Ethnographic Museum of Iranian Ethnic Groups